-In the cabin next to mine once lived a World War II veteran named Bill Waite, who came here suffering from war injuries and prepared to die.
-And yet, in his small cabin (below), less than 400 square feet with no insulation, he lived for another 40 years.
+In the cabin next to mine once lived a World War I veteran named Bill Waite who lived in a small cabin (below), less than 400 square feet with no insulation, for 40 years.

 When I first bought my cabin, I wondered how he survived the winters here, not physically but emotionally.
 Although a few of my neighbors live here all year round, back in the 1950s and ‘60s it was less common, so Bill would have had few human companions in winter, no one to chat with about the weather or the coyotes he heard howling at night.

 For a long time, I wondered what he did all day.
-From people’s descriptions of him, I don’t get the sense that he was a reader; he may have had a radio to listen to, and that may have kept him company.
-He could have relieved his boredom by driving into Estes Park, only 12 miles away, and probably did that at least once a week to get supplies.
+I've been told that he was a reader and that he had a dog.
 And there’s always work to be done: chopping wood, keeping the fire going, maybe hunting, making meals, hauling in water.

 But it was mostly a solitary existence in winter.
 And it’s only now, in my third winter at the cabin, that I’m starting to get a glimpse of what it would be like to be here all winter every day, rather than my two-day forays from my Boulder home, where I can be endlessly entertained by email, my cats, lunches with friends, or news from NPR.